josombio/lbfgsb-matlab/README.md

  * b) Support for the version 3.0 of [L-BFGS-B](http://www.ece.northwestern.edu/~nocedal/lbfgsb.html).
  * c) Support for the iprint option of the L-BFGS-B

-Features a and b have been already incorporated into the original project.
+These features have been already merged into the original project.

 The following is the original README with installation instructions and a brief tutorial.
 ___